neuroenzo/python-project-50/README.md

 ### Main features:
 - Supporting of two type of files: json and yaml
-- Generate reports in next formats: stylish, plain and raw json
+- Generate reports in next formats: stylish, plain text and raw json

 ### Installation:
 - install poetry